Brad Kassell

-Robert Bradley Kassell (born January 7, 1980) is an American former professional football linebacker who played in the National Football League (NFL).
+Robert Bradley Kassell (born January 7, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the North Texas Mean Green and was signed by the Tennessee Titans as an undrafted free agent after the 2002 NFL draft.
 Kassell also played for the New York Jets.

 Early life

 Kassell attended Llano High School in Llano, Texas and was a letterman in football as a quarterback.
-In football, as a senior, he rushed for 1431 yards and 20 touchdowns and passed for 839 yards and eight touchdowns, he was named the Class 3A All-West MVP, and won All-State second-team honors.
+In football, as a senior, he rushed for 1431 yards and 20 touchdowns and passed for 839 yards and eight touchdowns.
+He was named the Class 3A All-West MVP, and won All-State second-team honors.
 Brad Kassell graduated from Llano High School in 1998.

 College career

 Kassell was a four-year letterman who played in 44 games at the University of North Texas and was named Sun Belt Conference Defensive Player of the Year during his junior and senior season.
 Kassell received a unanimous first-team selection to the conference teams and was team MVP in his final two seasons.
 He ranks third on the school's all-time tackle list.